Pythonaire/FakeGatoHistory/README.md

 self.History = FakeGatoHistory('weather', self)
 ```

 If you like to store history data to prevent holes, in case of system crash,  you can add "True".
-That is the same functionality as the original fakegato-history offer.
+That is the same functionality as the original fakegato-history offer, but not fully tested yet.

 ```#!/usr/bin/env python3
 self.History = FakeGatoHistory('weather', self, True)